Skip To Main Content

 The Origins Of Aloha High School

 In the 1950s, the greater Beaverton area held one high school district and twelve elementary school districts.
-The high school
+The high school district had two buildings, Beaverton High School and the newly completed Sunset High School.

 In 1960, the people voted to combine or unify the thirteen districts into one large organization.
 To save some of the autonomy of the original districts, each school acquired a "Local School Committee" which acted as a voice in running the school, giving it both direction and uniqueness and serving as a communication link between people in each area and the school near them.
 Those committees continue today.